The Little Clowns of Happytown: Home releases

-In the United Kingdom, several volumes of Little Clowns of Happytown were released on VHS by Tempo Video in 1988, each containing three episodes.
+In the United Kingdom, several volumes of The Little Clowns of Happytown were released on VHS by Tempo Video in 1988, each containing three episodes.
 A compilation video of the Joking Around With the Little Clowns segments was later released in the United States by Strand-VCI Entertainment in 1991.

 Years later, in 2014, several episodes of the series were released on DVD in Region 1 as part of the Mill Creek Entertainment compilation TV Guide Spotlight: Totally '80s Toons which also includes Heathcliff, The Littles, Dennis the Menace, The Get Along Gang, Care Bears and Nellie the Elephant.